lesovsky/pgscv/doc/setup-pgscv-ubuntu-non-weaponry.md

 # Start the agent process
 ExecStart=/usr/bin/pgscv --config-file=/etc/pgscv.yaml

-# Only kill the agent process
+# Kill all processes in the cgroup
 KillMode=control-group

 # Wait reasonable amount of time for agent up/down